ToolVS

 Who Should Choose What?

-You are building a new application with PostgreSQL (the recommended default database in 2026), want scale-to-zero for development environments to save costs, need pgvector for AI/embedding use cases, or require the maintained free tier.
-Neon's database branching works perfectly with preview deployments on Vercel — each PR gets its own database branch.
+You're building a new application with PostgreSQL (the recommended default in 2026), want scale-to-zero for dev environments, need pgvector for AI embeddings, or want the free tier.
+Neon's branching pairs perfectly with Vercel preview deployments — each PR gets its own database.

 Is Neon or PlanetScale better for serverless databases?

-Neon is better for most new projects — PostgreSQL, maintained free tier, pgvector support, and scale-to-zero.
+Neon is better for most developers — PostgreSQL, maintained free tier, pgvector for AI, and scale-to-zero.
 PlanetScale is better for high-scale MySQL apps needing Vitess sharding.
-Note that PlanetScale eliminated their free tier in 2024.
+PlanetScale's removal of their free tier in 2024 shifted the default to Neon.

 Is Neon free?

 Yes — Neon maintains a permanent free tier with 0.5 GB storage and scale-to-zero compute.
 Paid plans start at $19/month.
-PlanetScale no longer has a free tier — their cheapest plan is $39/month (Scaler).
+PlanetScale no longer has a free tier — their cheapest plan is $39/month.

 Get our free SaaS Buyer's Guide (PDF)